open-amt-cloud-toolkit/mps/docs/Docker/overview.md

 Follow the steps in these sections sequentially to deploy Docker* images on a local development system:

-- Build and Deploy Docker* ImagesLocally
+- Build and Deploy Docker* Images Locally
 - Configure RPS
 - Build RPC on Managed Device
 - Manage Device

 Run instructions in these sections can use Microsoft Windows* or Linux* environments.
 The terminal may be A) the Windows Command Prompt in Administrator mode or B) the Linux* shell/terminal.

-Estimated completion time:** 60 minutes
+Estimated completion time:** 15 minutes

 Next up: [Build Docker* Images](dockerLocal.md)